• Skip to primary navigation

 It's usually made with sugar or condensed milk and served over ice.

-Taste-wise, milk tea is rich and creamy due to dairy, while Thai tea has a bold, spiced flavour with a hint of vanilla.
+Taste-wise, milk tea is creamy due to dairy, while Thai tea has a bold, spiced flavour with a hint of vanilla.

 Ingredients Used